 More than 50 years went by before Roy Pedersen's fate was learned by Cartwright.
 In his characteristically prosaic style, Cartwright wrote in his memoir that in 1995, soon after Mr. Shigeaki Mori established correspondence with him, Cartwright ask if any information was available about his Navigator and close friend.
 Mori collected disparate accounts before learning that Pedersen's remains were found in 1947 several miles away from where Looper and Cartwright landed and the Lonesome Lady crashed.
 Cartwright was deeply moved by Mori’s successful research efforts.

-Johnny Long was the oldest member of this crew, and apparently the only one to be drafted into service.
+At age 27, Johnny Long was the oldest member of this crew, and possibly the only one to be drafted into service.
 He was married to Luella Long, who never remarried.
 His pilot spoke of him as a serious gunner and the coffee drinker of the crew, and as having a somewhat fatherly demeanor to the younger men.
 Long smuggled a carpenter toolbox on board to work on projects overseas.
+More information…

 Sgt.
 Bill Abel, Tail Gunner